 So just keep doing your best to spend time with nice people who are smart, driven and like-minded.
 Relationships should help you, not hurt you.
 Surround yourself with people who reflect the person you want to be.
 Choose friends who you are proud to know, people you admire, who love and respect you— people who make your day a little brighter simply by being in it.
 (Marc and I discuss this in more detail in the “Relationships” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 If you only remember two words from this whole article, let them be: “Learn” and “Believe.”

 Learn: As in… learn through experience.
 Learn from others.
-Remain humble, open-minded and teachable.
+Remain humble, open-minded, and teachable.
 Put yourself out there and let it all sink it.
-Push yourself to the edge of your comfort zone, so you can expand it and grow a little more confident every day.
+Then gently push yourself to the edge of your comfort zone, so you can expand it and grow a little more confident every day.

 Believe: As in… believe in yourself and your ability to succeed.
 Believe in your intuition, especially when you have to choose between two good paths.
 Believe that the answers are out there waiting.
 Believe that life will surprise you again and again.
 Believe that the journey is the destination.
 Believe that it’s all worth your while.
 Believe that you are confident enough to see it through.

 Yes, it’s your turn to learn and believe today!